 This plugin goes much further, allowing you to override literally any aspect of your scene depending on which pass you are currently rendering.
 For example, you can assign specific shaders for each pass, enable/disable lights and shadows, modify object visibility (including primary/secondary rays) and customise render globals settings for each render (e.g. turning on and off raytracing).

-Because Render Passes for Maya makes real changes to your scene (as opposed to relying on support for passes in the renderer), it should be fully compatible with any rendering or export system you have.
+Because Render Passes for Maya makes real changes to your scene (as opposed to relying on support for passes in the renderer), it should be fully compatible with any rendering, export or pipiline system you have.
 For example you could have a single scene for rendering out some passes using the Maya renderer, some using RenderMan, and some for exporting to another tool in your production pipeline.

 ![]() |

-The first entry in this menu brings up the Render Pass Editor, from which you can
+The first entry in this menu brings up the new Render Pass Editor, from which you can

 define your passes and overrides.
 The Set Render Pass item brings up a sub-menu